-Using a study of more relevance though, endurance athletes with high training loads were found to miss half as many training days due to URTIs over the course of 16 weeks when supplementing with L. fermentum.
+Using a more relevant study on the topic, endurance athletes with high training loads were found to miss half as many training days due to URTIs over the course of 16 weeks.
+L. fermentum was the supplement used in this one.

 The theoretical reasoning behind this improvement was due to enhanced T-Lymphocyte function.

 Another study using Lactobacillus casei Shirota showed significant reductions in frequency and duration of URTIs as well.

 Most of the research has highlighted reductions in duration and frequency, but some research using also using Lactobacillus casei Shirota reported reductions in severity of symptoms.

 Most of the research has been focused on endurance athletes since they appear to be most at risk of URTIs.
 But there is research on other sports.

 A multi-strain probiotic was used in elite rugby union players and was shown to reduce the frequency and duration of infections.